k-atwhite/k-atwhite/README.md

 ## Hi there 👋

-### My name is Kat White, and I'm a developer and front-end software engineering student.!
+### My name is Kat White, and I'm a developer and front-end software engineering student!

 I am pressently a Mod 2 Front End student at [Turing School of Software and Design](https://github.com/turingschool).